 A penalty of up to $5000 per campaign/fundraising event.

-That’s what you stand to face for not sending a donor acknowledgment letter.
+That’s what your nonprofit organization stands to face for not sending a donor acknowledgment letter.
 Needless to say, sending this legal document (required by the IRS) is quite important for all nonprofits.

 But is that all it has to be?